‘Are you on crack?’ Newsom attack ad is deceptive

 First of all, Gavin Newsom is not on crack.
 The ad is also deceptive because it blames Newsom, a former mayor of San Francisco, for policies he was not involved in implementing.

 The city-sanctioned practice of distributing free needles was adopted before he was mayor of San Francisco, and the plastic straw ban was advanced by San Francisco’s Board of Supervisors in July.
-Newsom has not been mayor of San Francisco since the beginning of 2011, when he left to become the state’s lieutenant governor.
+Newsom has not been mayor of San Francisco since January 2011, when he became the state’s lieutenant governor.

 It’s true, however, that Newsom supports both policies.